DabinJeong/DabinJeong.github.io/_posts/2019-04-30-How cell fate choices are made.md

 Given the initial state cell as a input, **pseudo-time** is defined as **relative distance from the initial state cell**.

 * Firstly, it is necessary to **refine the edge attributes of the graph in the embedded space**.
-Distance between cells is defined as diffusion distance which use the number of steps,denoted as *t*.
+Distance between cells is defined as diffusion distance which use the number of steps, denoted as *t*.
 Since there is tremendous amount of paths between cells (if network is complicated), it is hard to choose *t* as a parameter.
 Therefore, **multi-scale distance** is used instead, where *t* is marginalized out.

 <center><figure>
 	<img src="https://i.imgur.com/UexcRXD.jpg">